 - 5-step process to checking engineering calculations

-- Ignore other people’s opinions
+- Disregarding other people’s opinions

-- Purposefully avoid eye contact
+- Deliberately avoiding eye contact

-- Arrive late
+- Arriving late

-- Use condescending words
+- Using condescending language

-- Always think you’re right
+- Always assuming you’re right

 How to stay within your client’s agreed-upon overall budget?

-#14 Time management
+#14 Master time management